Skip to content

 Materials & GeometryMaterial library, Debye/Lorentz models, CSG shapes, and PCB stackup basics

-Waveguide PortsModal waveguide excitation and calibrated multi-mode S-matrix extraction
+Waveguide PortsModal waveguide excitation and S-matrix extraction

 GuideDescription

-Convergence StudyMesh-refinement analysis and accuracy verification workflow
+Convergence StudyMesh-refinement workflow

 Far-Field & RCSNTFF radiation patterns and scattering workflows